Package tour

 A package tour, package vacation, or package holiday comprises transport and accommodation advertised and sold together by a vendor known as a tour operator.
 Other services may be provided such as a rental car, activities or outings during the holiday.
-Transport can be via automobile, buses, charter airline, and may also include travel between areas as part of the holiday.
+Transport can be via automobile, bus, or charter airline and may also include travel between areas as part of the holiday.
 Package holidays are a form of product bundling.

-Package holidays are organised by a tour operator and sold to a consumer by a travel agent.
-Some travel agents are employees of tour operators, others are independent.
+Package holidays are organised by tour operators and sold to consumers by travel agents.
+Some travel agents are employees of tour operators, while others are independent.